 Risk and Resilience

-A critical examination and evaluation of theory, policy and planning practices associated with risk management and resilience.
+A critical evaluation of the advanced theory of policy and planning associated with risk and resilience.

 What you will learn